Cash ISAs (sometimes called NISAs) are savings accounts that pay interest that is free of Income Tax.

 - With instant access Cash ISAs you can withdraw money when you want to.

 - With fixed-term Cash ISAs, you’ll get your money back at the end of the period you signed up for (‘the term’).
-Some accounts allow early withdrawals, but there may be a penalty.
+Some accounts allow early withdrawals, but there might be a penalty.
+Also see Flexible ISAs above.

-- If you withdraw early from a fixed-term account, there may be charges.
+- If you withdraw early from a fixed-term account, there might be charges.

-- Your provider may charge penalties and fees if you transfer your Cash ISA to another provider.
+- Your provider might charge penalties and fees if you transfer your Cash ISA to another provider.

 Are Cash ISAs safe and secure?